argilla-io/argilla/argilla/docs/how_to_guides/dataset.md

 dataset = client.datasets(id="<uuid-or-uuid-string>")
 ```

-In that case, if the dataset does not exist for the given id, an `ArgillaError` will be raised.
+If the dataset does not exist for the given id, the call will return `None`.

 ## Check dataset existence